NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 From 2012 to 2014, MBC awarded five scholarships each year to high school seniors in Southern Virginia who were furthering their education in a STEM field at a Virginia college or university.

-In 2015, MBC established a scholarship at each of the four community colleges in Southern Virginia for the colleges to distribute as they see would best benefit students studying in STEM-H fields at their college.
+In 2015, MBC established a scholarship at each of the community colleges in Southern Virginia for the colleges to distribute as they see would best benefit students studying in STEM-H fields at their college.

 Sponsoring Robotics in Southern Virginia

-TV White Space Trials
+TV White Space (TVWS) Trials

 In December 2013, MBC joined the Dynamic Spectrum Alliance, a global TVWS advocacy group.
-In 2014, MBC performed TV White Space trials with wireless ISPs in Halifax County and Charlotte County that included using TV white spaces radio technology to extend wireless broadband coverage to unserved communities that are not able to access DSL, cable modems, or other broadband technologies.
+In 2014, MBC performed TV White Space trials with wireless ISPs in Halifax County and Charlotte County that included using TV white spaces radio technology to extend wireless broadband coverage to unserved communities that were not able to access DSL, cable modems, or other broadband technologies.

 MBC Day of Service